 The area was previously known as ‘Ytene’ the land of the Jutes (an Anglo-Saxon tribe), and it was grouped together as a ‘new’ forest by William the Conqueror in 1079.
 ‘Nova Forest’ as it was originally known, did not refer to a forest in the sense of a wooded area, but rather to a protected royal hunting ground, to which specific, often harsh laws applied.

 The Rights to Common

 Later, in 1217, the Charter of the Forest restored some of the locals’ rights, repealing the death penalty for the theft of venison.
-The laws of the Forest were protected by Verderers, and included common rights, some of which still exist today: the right to turn out livestock and sheep to pasture, to turn out pigs to forage, and rights to the area’s natural resources, including turbary (use of the Forest’s peat for fuel), which has now been overturned to protect the natural environment.
+The laws of the Forest were protected by the Verderers, and included common rights, some which still exist today; the right to turn out livestock and sheep to pasture, to turn out pigs to forage, and rights to the area’s natural resources, including turbary (use of the Forest’s peat for fuel), which has now been overturned to protect the natural environment.

 The New Forest in Tudor Times

 When Henry VIII broke with Rome and established the Church of England, the New Forest’s Beaulieu Abbey was almost entirely demolished in order to build castles and fortifications to protect the area, in its strategic South Coast location, from French or Spanish invasion.
 At this time (1537), too, the new Order and Rules of the New Forest were introduced for dealing with forest law and those who broke it.
 Their court at Lyndhurst is open to the public today.